 Sinking skin flap syndrome and trapped 4th ventricle

-Male patient 30 years old, one year after the severe traumatic brain injury in the road traffic accident.
+One year after the severe traumatic brain injury in the road traffic accident.
 Bilateral skull trepanation was performed for subdural hematomas evacuation, with subsequent cranioplasty.
-Bilateral ventricular shunts were inserted to treat later appeared open non-resorptive hydrocephalus.
-Left shunt is inserted in anterior horn and right one - in posterior horn of the lateral ventricle.
-Right shunt malfunction with hyper drainage resulted in severe collapse of the right lateral ventricle and right to left cerebral displacement.
+Bilateral ventricular shunts were inserted to treat late-onset non-resorptive hydrocephalus - a left shunt is inserted in the anterior horn and a right shunt in the posterior horn of the lateral ventricle.

 Loading Stack -